OpenMD/OpenMD/samples/water/liquid/README.md

-# Liquid water simulations with two water models
+# Liquid water simulations with five water models

 This directory contains equilibrated configurations for simulating liquid water with five different water models, SPC/E and TIP4P, which